DirectMessagingTechnologies/docs-web/docs/api/api_finder.md

 ### Get early access!

-If you wish to get early access, sign up using this [**form here**](https://airtable.com/appzETVKT8y3nFxsx/shrEEvRQTq3tXfmgR) The Channel Finder API generates a list of related channels simply from the required channelType and url query params in an http GET request.
+If you wish to get early access, sign up using this [**form here**](https://airtable.com/appzETVKT8y3nFxsx/shrEEvRQTq3tXfmgR)

 ## Request examples